acunap5/covid-19-vaccine-scrapper/README.md

 ## Usage

 Open Jupyter and find the directory of the .ipynb file.
-If you get an error with [chromedriver](https://chromedriver.chromium.org/) download correct version and replace it in the directory

 ```bash
 jupyter notebook
 ```

+Change vaccinespotter URL with your desired area and run!
+If you get an error with [chromedriver](https://chromedriver.chromium.org/) download correct version and replace it in the directory